While planning your first trip to Greece, you may be—no, you will be—overwhelmed with the many stunning options.

-Also, as the second-largest island in Greece, Crete has a coastline of 1,046 km, or 650 miles — which makes for some extraordinary beaches.
+As the second-largest island in Greece, Crete has a coastline of 1,046 km, or 650 miles, which makes for some extraordinary beaches.

-With crystal clear waters and sand in a variety of colors, Crete’s beaches are unforgettable.
+With crystal-clear waters and colorful sands, Crete’s beaches are unforgettable.

 The unique island of Corfu

-Don’t get caught up doing the typical tour of Corfu while you’re visiting this island brimming with hidden treasures for you to discover.
+Don’t get caught up in the typical tour of Corfu while you’re visiting this island brimming with hidden treasures for you to discover.

-Corfu has many Italian influences because it was for a long time ruled by Venice, which you will see right away once you visit this island, because of its Italian-inspired architecture.
+Corfu has many Italian influences because it was for a long time ruled by Venice, which you will notice right away once you visit this island because of its Italian-inspired architecture.

-Besides seeing Kerkyra’s Old Town, be sure to try some of the favorite local dish which is unique to Corfu called “sofrito.”
+Besides seeing Kerkyra’s Old Town, be sure to try out some of the favorite local dishes unique to Corfu called “sofrito.”

 While on Corfu, don’t miss out on a unique opportunity to visit Palea Perithia, the Venetian-era village hidden in the north slope of island’s Mount Pandokrator to be transported back in time.

 The village, which was abandoned after the 1960’s, has undergone many restoration projects since then, including the restoration of the 14th-century church of Agios Iakovos O Persis which you see as you approach the village.